Sample Debugger Sessions

 makeinfo --no-headers $< > $@

-Running this entering the debugger initially:
+Running this with the debugger:

 $ remake -X -f test2.mk